madebybo/mr.bo-co/site/content/work/lookbook.md

   device: device-Samsung-Galaxy-S8.png
   showcase:
     - lookbook/lookbook.gif
-overview: Windowplay packs a powerful brand punch.
-Give your vertical, horizontal, or square video assets the added bonus of complementary brand imagery and CTA overlay.
-The surrounding brand imagery is revealed bit by bit as customers scroll the page, creating the simulation of an image "behind" the page.
-This eye-catching effect increases engagement with advertising campaign, making sure the brand leaves a lasting impression.
+overview: A concept that came out of primary consumer design research on how people discover and purchase brands/products, Lookbook presents a group of products in their natural setting (a room of furniture, a model wearing clothing items, etc.), and allows individual items to be clicked to explore more within the format.
-team: ux researcher <br> ux designers <br> engineers <br> product manager <br> a/b testing analyst
+team: business opration <br> ux researcher <br> ux designers <br> engineers <br> a/b testing analyst
-role: design lead
+role: product lead
+related: work/windowplay.md
 weight: 4
 draft: false
 ---

+## challenge

+Many brands have aspirational images of their products being used for their catalogs or websites.
+How might we leverage these assets to create a "shoppable" experience?

 ## storyboard